kleebaum/quizapp/README.md

 - Java 8 or higher
 - Java servlet container such as [Tomcat](https://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/)

+### Set-up SQLite Database
+The app uses [SQLite](https://www.sqlite.org) as the database.
+You need to make sure that the database file is located at `WebContent/db/heieducation.sqlite`.
+To recreate the database, run the main method of the class `model/init/InitDatabase.java`.

 ### Run the App on a Raspberry Pi
 An advantage of this app is that it can be used in school classes without requiring access to the internet.